voussoir/etiquette/README.md

 Etiquette
 =========

-I am currently running a demonstration copy of Etiquette at http://etiquette.voussoir.net where you can browse around.
-This is not yet permanent.
+I am currently running a read-only demonstration copy of Etiquette at http://etiquette.voussoir.net where you can browse around.

 ### What am I looking at